Skip to main content

 The custodialWithdrawer Role

-The custodialWithdrawer is the emergency recovery address.
+The custodialWithdrawer is a company-controlled secure wallet that acts as a safety net for stuck funds.
 If funds get stuck in a forwarding address (e.g. the relayer did not process them), both the recipient and the custodialWithdrawer can withdraw directly from the deployed contract on the source chain.
 The recipient can always withdraw immediately.
 The custodialWithdrawer can withdraw after a timelock.

 This matters for every integration, not just custodial ones.
 If a user funds their forwarding address from an exchange or a wallet they don't control on the source chain, they may not be able to send a withdrawal transaction on that chain.
 Without a separate custodialWithdrawer, those funds are stuck permanently.

-Wallet or dapp (recommended)User's addressPlatform's addressPlatform can recover stuck funds on behalf of the user after a timelock.
+Wallet or dapp (recommended)User's addressCompany's secure walletCompany can recover stuck funds on behalf of the user after a timelock.
 User can always withdraw immediately

 Fully self-managedUser's addressSame as recipientOnly the user can recover stuck funds.
 If they cannot transact on the source chain, funds are unrecoverable

-Custodial (exchanges, neobanks)End-user's addressPlatform's addressPlatform can withdraw stuck funds on behalf of the user after a timelock
+Custodial (exchanges, neobanks)End-user's addressCompany's secure walletCompany can withdraw stuck funds on behalf of the user after a timelock

 caution

 Setting custodialWithdrawer to the same address as recipient means only the recipient can recover stuck funds.
 If users fund the forwarding address from an exchange or any source they don't control, and funds get stuck, there is no fallback recovery path.
-For most integrations, set custodialWithdrawer to your platform's address.
+For most integrations, set custodialWithdrawer to your company's secure wallet.

 Withdrawal priority